Promote just, peaceful, and inclusive societies.

 The photographs showing Europe’s migration crisis are heartbreaking.
 Anguish etched into faces of people desperately attempting to find safety – except for those like that of two-year-old Aylan Kurdi, lifeless on the shoreline, who paid the ultimate price searching for it.
 The photos offer a tiny glimpse into the nightmare millions face fleeing Syria.
 Over half of the population has been forced from their homes, and many people have been displaced multiple times as the United Nations Office for the Coordination of Humanitarian Affairs reports.

 Syria is a mess, torn apart by a brutal dictatorship, moderate Syrian rebels, Kurdish separatists, and the savagery of the Islamic State (IS).
-Eight years of fighting between the various groups has turned Syria into the world’s largest refugee crisis.
+Nine years of fighting between the various groups has turned Syria into the world’s largest refugee crisis.
 But Syria is not unique.
 The world is currently witnessing the highest levels of displacement on record.
 More than 70.8 million people or nearly one person every two seconds, were forcibly displaced around the world in 2019 as a result of conflict or persecution.
 According to the Global Peace Index 2019, refugees made up almost 1% of the global population in 2017 for the first time in modern history, at a rate 12 times higher than in 1951.
 What chance do these people have to lead a normal life again?

 Peace and justice are not only essential to ending wars and conflicts; they’re foundational to achieving all 16 other UN Sustainable Development Goals (SDGs).
 With the years 2000 to 2015 as a guide, we know that ending extreme poverty is highly dependent on peace.
 According to the Organization for Economic Cooperation and Development, the five countries that did not progress on any of the Millennium Development Goals – the precursor to the new SDGs – all faced violent conflicts at some point between 2000 and 2015.